Limits and colimits of synthetic $\infty$-categories: Introduction

-Limits and colimits have been studied extensively for quasi-categories in \cite{lurie}, and for Rezk spaces a short presentation appears in \cite{yonedarasekh}.
+Limits and colimits have been studied extensively for quasi-categories in \cite{lurie}, and for Segal spaces.
+A short presentation appears in \cite{yonedarasekh}.
 We introduce the definitions of limits and colimits within this synthetic theory and verify that they are consistent with the current definition for Rezk spaces in the bisimplicial model of sHoTT.
-We also prove some expected results like Proposition \ref{univpropcolim}.
-This can be phrased as the universal property of the colimit, in a similar fashion we get the universal property of limits.
-We also present the interaction between limits and colimits with \textit{adjoints}, this culminates with Theorem \ref{rapl} which shows that ``right adjoints preserve limits''.
-Also, we prove in Corollary \ref{uniquelimits} that in a Rezk type the \textit{type of all limits} of a given diagram is a proposition.
+We also prove some expected results like \Cref{univpropcolim}, which can be phrased as the universal property of colimits.
+We also present the interaction between limits and colimits with \textit{adjoints}, \Cref{rapl} shows that ``right adjoints preserve limits.''

+We prove in \Cref{uniquelimits} that in a Rezk type the \textit{type of all limits} of a given diagram is a proposition.
 This can be understood as a uniqueness property.
-Lastly, we show that in an appropriate sense any limit of spaces can be computed simply as a dependant product.
+Lastly, in \Cref{sectioncomputation} we show that in an appropriate sense any limit of spaces can be computed simply as a dependent product.
+The goal is to replicate the fact that for any diagram of spaces $ G: I \to \infty\text{-}\gpd$ where $ I $ is a set, $ \lim_I G = \prod_{i\in I}G_i $.
+The difficulty carrying this computation in sHoTT is that we are unable to construct the correct type of spaces (discrete types) within the theory.
+We implement this using a directed formulation of the Univalence Axiom due to Cavallo, Riehl, and Sattler which allows to assume the existence of a type with the desired properties.

-The reader will appreciate that the study of limits and colimits in the synthetic setting is relatively simple, our only prerequisite, which is reasonable, is some knowledge of homotopy type theory.
-This is in line with the goal of having a synthetic theory of $\infty$-categories where these are somewhat basic objects out of which we can elaborate a solid theory effortlessly and model independent.
+The reader will appreciate that the study of limits and colimits in the synthetic setting is relatively simple.
+Our only prerequisite is some knowledge of Homotopy Type Theory.
+This is in line with the goal of having a synthetic theory of $\infty$-categories where these are somewhat basic objects out of which we can effortlessly develop a robust synthetic theory.